 Here are some items to add to your kit when you start putting together your survival tools.

-- Our Fire Starter Kit is the perfect addition to an emergency survival kit or bug out bag.
-Our fire kit also contains...
+- This Fire Starter Kit makes a perfect addition to an emergency survival kit or bug out bag.
+Our fire kit includes a...

-- Some of the key essentials in this Fire Starting Kit are fatwood fire starter sticks, fero rod with paracord lanyard and...
+- Essentials in this Fire Starting Kit are: magnesium fire starter, fatwood fire starter sticks, fero rod with paracord...

 Starting a fire in any weather condition is important.
 Maybe you need warmth at night, want to cook a meal, or need to signal for help.
 Always have a firestarter in your survival tool kit.